XilerNet/specification/README.md

 The records get validated by this REGEX expression: `DNS [a-z\d](?:[a-z\d-]{0,251}[a-z\d])?.o [a-z\d](?:[a-z\d\.-]{1,62}[a-zd])?\.
 [A-Z]{1,5} [A-Z]{2} \d{1,9} \S+ [a-z\d]{64}i[0-9] \S+`, as you can see.
 These inscriptions are again case sensive, and restricted.
 This is to prevent phising attacks within the `.o` domain space.
 Further validation and restrictions might be applied to the RDATA dependin on the record type. *(eg a A record only allowing a ip, etc)*

 This is compliant with the [IETF rfc1034 3.6 Resource Records](https://www.ietf.org/rfc/rfc1034.txt) specification and is extending the [IETF rfc952 ASSUMPTIONS 1](https://www.ietf.org/rfc/rfc952.txt) specification *(compliant qua scheme, just extending the allowed domain length)*.
-But adding the `DNS <DOMAIN>` prefix for identification and a `<last domain dns inscription id> <signature>` suffix.
+But adding the `DNS <DOMAIN>` prefix for identification and a `<last inscription id> <signature>` suffix.

 Examples of valid subdomains:
 ```